 The Center for Borders, Trade and Immigration Research will address national challenges related to borders, trade and immigration through innovations in technology, data-enabled approaches to informed policy and mission-focused education and training programs.

-National Center for Airborne Laser Mapping
+National Center for Airborne Laser Mapping (NCALM)

 Established: 2003 (Transitioned to UH in 2010)